CompellingNarr/NRT_RSS_Stream/README-project-creation.md

   -- change "App.java" to "CnRssPoller.java"
   -- change "AppTest.java" to "CnRssPollerTest.java"

-##2. create a local git repo from the command line
+##2.
+Create a local git repo from the command line

 ```
   git init